DefectDojo/django-DefectDojo/DOCKER.md

 The -f argument makes docker-compose ignore the docker-compose.override.yml file.

-In this setup, you need to rebuild django and/or nginx images after each code change and restart the containers
+In this setup, you need to rebuild django and/or nginx images after each code change and restart the containers.

 ### Run with Docker compose in development mode with hot-reloading